 And lastly, there are just some plain weird ingredients in a lot of bottled salad dressings.
 In addition to the preservatives and ingredients you can't pronounce, bottled dressings are often loaded with low quality oils, excess sodium and sugar.
 These are not things I want to pour onto a beautiful healthy salad!

-Even if you do find a pre-made dressing with decent ingredients, I think homemade just tastes better!
+Even if you do find a pre-made dressing with decent ingredients, I think homemade just tastes better.
 And if it tastes better, you'll find yourself eating more salads, so it's a win-win!

 What are the nutritional highlights of lemon vinaigrette?